vkhatri/chef-icinga2/README.md

 [![Build Status](https://travis-ci.org/vkhatri/chef-icinga2.svg?branch=master)](https://travis-ci.org/vkhatri/chef-icinga2)

-# This cookbook has been moved to [Icinga/chef-icinga2] and no longer managed under this github account.
+# This cookbook has been moved to [Icinga/chef-icinga2] and no longer maintained here.

 This is a [Chef] cookbook to manage [Icinga2] using Chef LWRP.